aws-samples/genai-llm-cpu-sagemaker/README.md

 1. Navigate to https://huggingface.co/TheBloke and choose GGUF model of your choice for example https://huggingface.co/TheBloke/llama-2-7B-Arguments-GGUF, scroll to provided files.
 Usually Q4_K_M is good enough compromise (based on our testing but feel free to try yourself).

-2. Update values of the variables in `app-config.ini` to use a new model:
+2. Update values of the variables in `app-config.ini` to use the new model:
     * model_hugging_face_name - set Hugging Face model name e.g. "TheBloke/llama-2-7B-Arguments-GGUF"
     * model_full_name         - set Hugging Face file full name e.g. "llama-2-7b-chat.Q4_K_M.gguf"

-3. Confirm that you would like to proceed with destroying previously used model's S3 bucket, Sagemaker configuration and endpoint: \
+3. Run a script to destroy previously used model's S3 bucket, Sagemaker configuration and endpoint and re-create new model resources: \
 `./cicd/cdk-change-model.sh <account-id> <region-name> ModelConfigurationStack`
-> You will be prompted with the question `This action would destroy your current deployment.
+> You will be prompted with a question: `This action would destroy your current deployment.
 Are you sure that you want to proceed?`, type Y to confirm.

 ### Credits